Empresses of China — Ultimate Introduction to Imperial Harems of Ancient China

 Dou Yifang the Empress Xiaowen (? — 135 BC):

-Started from an imperial maid in Empress Lv's palace, Dou Yifang later was sent to serve a prince who later ascended to the throne as Emperor Wen of Han.
+Starting from an imperial maid in Empress Lv's palace, Dou Yifang later was sent to serve a prince who later ascended to the throne as Emperor Wen of Han.

-After her husband passed away, Dou gradually obtained power, and significantly influenced politics during her son's reign period, and abolished reforms that were implemented by her grandson the Emperor Wu of Han.
+After her husband passed away, Dou gradually obtained power, significantly influenced politics during her son's reign period, and abolished reforms that were implemented by her grandson the Emperor Wu of Han.

 Wang Zhi the Empress Xiaojing (? — 126 BC):

-Later, Wang Zhi was promoted as the empress, her son as the new crown prince, who later enthroned as the accomplished Emperor Wu of Han.
+Later, Wang Zhi was promoted as the empress, her son as the new crown prince, who was later enthroned as the accomplished Emperor Wu of Han.

 Wei Zifu the Empress Si or Empress Xiaowu Wei (? — 91 BC):